Bob Kennett

 Robert John Kennett is a New Zealand racecar driver who raced strictly in the United States.
 He is the father of New Zealand race car driver Brady Kennett.

-In 1969 he raced in the US Trans-Am Series in a Porsche 911.
-He finished 14th at the Kent 300 in Seattle (third in class) and 9th in the ARRC Daytona.
+In 1969, Kennett raced in the US Trans-Am Series in a Porsche 911.
+He finished 14th at the Kent 300 in Seattle (third in class) and ninth in the ARRC Daytona.
 In 1970 he again raced in the Trans-Am Series, but this time in a Ford Mustang.
 He had a DNF in Round 1 at Laguna Seca Raceway and was 16th in Round 10 at the Kent 200 in Seattle.
 He did, however, have some wins in the US West Coast National Championship.